 Our Veterinary Services

 At Olde Falls Rd Vet, we bring your pet the most outstanding veterinary care possible.
-Were treat both small and large animals with wellness and emergency services that will keep your animal happy and healthy!
+Were treat both small and large animals with wellness services that will keep your animal happy and healthy!

 Vaccines and Wellness examinations:

 We provide both core and optional vaccines for dogs and cats.
 The American Animal Hospital Association (AAHA) recommends that all dogs receive canine distemper, hepatitis, parvovirus, parainfluenza, and rabies vaccinations.
 Core vaccines for cats include feline distemper, feline calicivirus, feline herpes, and rabies.
 Puppies and kittens should receive their first set of vaccines by eight weeks of age.
 We also offer Bordetella, leptospirosis, and Lyme disease for dogs and Bordetella, chlamydia, feline immunodeficiency (AIDS), feline infectious peritonitis, feline leukemia, giardia, and ringworm for cats based on your pet's risk and lifestyle factors.